zomy22/zomy22.github.io/hackthebox/craft.md

 All commits/merge requests ==> ssh private key, vault write commands …
 <screenshot>

-For now authenticate with the SSH private key and enter gilfoyle’s password (dumped from the db/git password) as passphrase
+For now authenticate with the SSH private key and enter gilfoyle's password (dumped from the db/git password) as passphrase

 ### Elevating to root – Leveraging Vault SSH Secrets Engine
 After obtaining user access on the machine more enumeration is required to discover interesting escalation vectors.
 Running linuxenum and privesc scripts did not recover any vulnerabilities right away but did point out the vault write.